I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksfilterattemptprocessing.md

 <p>None</p>

 ## -remarks
 <p>If the minidriver calls <b>KsFilterAttemptProcessing</b> when all of the conditions required to process data are met, a processing dispatch occurs.
-For more information about the process callback, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff562554">KSFILTER_DISPATCH</a>.
-In order for the attempt to result in an actual dispatch, the filter's process control gate must be in an open state.
-Unlike pin-centric processing, filter-centric processing has many conditions that affect the process control gate.
-For more information about these requirements, see <a href="NULL">Filter-Centric Processing</a> and <a href="NULL">Pin-Centric Processing</a>.</p>

-<p>If the process control gate is open, a processing dispatch occurs, either synchronously or asynchronously.
-If the caller specifies <b>TRUE</b> in the <i>Asynchronous</i> parameter, the processing dispatch always occurs asynchronously in a work item.
-However, if the caller requests a synchronous processing dispatch, the dispatch occurs synchronously only if the system is currently at an IRQL at which the minidriver can handle processing.
-If the system is at PASSIVE_LEVEL, the dispatch is guaranteed to happen synchronously.
-Conversely, if the system is at DISPATCH_LEVEL, the dispatch happens synchronously only if KSFILTER_FLAG_DISPATCH_LEVEL_PROCESSING is specified on the filter.
-Otherwise, a work item is queued to perform processing.</p>

-<p>Note that this is only an attempt at processing; calling this function does not guarantee that processing will commence.
-Processing occurs only if the process control gate is "open."
-For more information, see <a href="NULL">Restarting Processing in AVStream</a> and <a href="NULL">Flow Control Gates in AVStream</a>.</p>

-<p>If the minidriver calls <b>KsFilterAttemptProcessing</b> when all of the conditions required to process data are met, a processing dispatch occurs.
-For more information about the process callback, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff562554">KSFILTER_DISPATCH</a>.
+For more information about the process callback, see <a href="..\ks\ns-ks--ksfilter-dispatch.md">KSFILTER_DISPATCH</a>.
 In order for the attempt to result in an actual dispatch, the filter's process control gate must be in an open state.
 Unlike pin-centric processing, filter-centric processing has many conditions that affect the process control gate.
 For more information about these requirements, see <a href="NULL">Filter-Centric Processing</a> and <a href="NULL">Pin-Centric Processing</a>.</p>

 <p>If the process control gate is open, a processing dispatch occurs, either synchronously or asynchronously.
 If the caller specifies <b>TRUE</b> in the <i>Asynchronous</i> parameter, the processing dispatch always occurs asynchronously in a work item.
 However, if the caller requests a synchronous processing dispatch, the dispatch occurs synchronously only if the system is currently at an IRQL at which the minidriver can handle processing.
 If the system is at PASSIVE_LEVEL, the dispatch is guaranteed to happen synchronously.
 Conversely, if the system is at DISPATCH_LEVEL, the dispatch happens synchronously only if KSFILTER_FLAG_DISPATCH_LEVEL_PROCESSING is specified on the filter.
 Otherwise, a work item is queued to perform processing.</p>